sosheskaz/infinitude-ha-addon/README.md

 Serial devices are not yet supported, as I do not have a serial device to test against.

-This addon is in early/immature stages and does not have a clean release lifecycle yet.
+This addon is in early/immature stages and does not have a clean development/release lifecycle yet.

+State is lost any time the container is rebuilt, including updates.

 ## Usage

 Some of the options from infinitude are included in this add-on.
+Defaults are generally the same as upstream.
 Configure those settings as appropriate for your installation.
+To enable extra logging, set `mode` to `Development`.

 This addon works by building an image with `docker.io/nebulous/infinitude:latest` as a base.
-Because of this, you may want to `Rebuild` occasionally to pull new changes.
+Because of this, you may want to `Rebuild` occasionally to pull new changes from upstrea.
 It is recommended to back up before rebuilding.

 This exposes infinitude on a port (by default `34500`) on the home assistant machine.
 Consider any network security implications there may be.